MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-copilot.md

 ## Step 1 - Enable Copilot for your environment

-In order for end users to use the Copilot chat experience in a canvas app, an admin must first turn on the feature, **Allow users to analyze data using an AI-powered chat experience in canvas and model-driven apps (preview)** in their [environment](https://admin.powerplatform.microsoft.com).
+Before end users can use the Copilot chat experience in a canvas app, an administrator must first turn on, **Allow users to analyze data using an AI-powered chat experience in canvas and model-driven apps (preview)** feature in their [environment](https://admin.powerplatform.microsoft.com).
 For more information, see [Manage feature settings](/power-platform/admin/settings-features#copilot-preview).

 > [!div class="mx-imgBorder"]
 > ![Set Copilot feature ON for the envrironment](media/copilot/Copilot_for_apps_users_ON.png)

-When the feature setting is turned on, a maker can then enable **Copilot component** from the app settings in Power Apps Studio and then add the Copilot control to the app, allowing end users to use the AI-powered chat experience.
+When the feature setting is turned on, a maker can go to the app settings in Power Apps Studio and turn on, **Copilot component**.
+Then a maker can add the Copilot control to their canvas app, allowing end users to use the AI-powered chat experience.

 ## Step 2 - Enable Copilot component for a canvas app